About Lloyd Lee

 Making space for honest stories and new chapters

 For much of my life, I moved through cycles of pressure, perfectionism, and proving.
-Emotions weren’t always easy to access or name.
-I learned to function, achieve, and keep going, often without a clear sense of what I was carrying underneath or whether there was room for those feelings to exist.
-Over time, I began to notice the cost of that way of living: the distance from myself, the quiet exhaustion, the sense that something more honest was needed.
+Emotions weren't always easy to access or name.
+I learned to function and achieve, often without a clear sense of what I was carrying underneath.

 My Path to this Work

-Beyond the Counselling Room
+Life Outside the Counselling Room

 Professional Details